10 compelling reasons why you should go open source with your business

 The great thing about open-source software is that generally, it is free.
 As a result, there are several helpful communities that revolve around every single piece of open-source software.
 For example, most Linux distributions have online communities with forums, documentations, wikis, forges, mailing lists, newsgroups, and sometimes even live chats via IRC.

 This is excellent for businesses that want that added dose of assurance the extra support options that come on open source packages.
 The prices for this extra support are still far less than the costs of even the most basic kinds of support for proprietary software.
-In addition, open-source software commercial support is usually much more responsive as this is what their revenue model is usually focused around.
+In addition, open-source software commercial support is usually much more responsive as this is what their revenue model has usually focused around.

 In addition to the purchase price of open-source software, there are several other costs that you need to take into account when buying proprietary software.
 Things like ongoing upgrade expenses, virus protection, support charges, and costs associated with your inability to advance the software any further on your own can take quite the toll on your business.
 On the other hand, you can get a great deal more quality at just a fraction of the price using open source software.